vipulnaik/working-drafts/blog/managing-personal-projects-with-a-demanding-day-job.md

 To handle this and not set myself up for disappointment, I avoid setting specific date deadlines for personal projects where such a deadline is not externally imposed.
-Instead, I mostly impose a loose relative ordereing within each project, and a general priority ordering between projects.
+Instead, I mostly impose a loose relative ordering within each project, and a general priority ordering between projects.
 This relative ordering is subject to tweaking, particularly to accommodate indulgences, but it provides a general framework.
 If the relative ordering is reasonable, and I end